fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 intimidating.
 All I’m talking about is how to share code in a way that is more traceable and consistent than emailing zipped directories of modules.

-This appendix is intended to give you a comfortable understanding of how to set up a project so that it is installable with pip, how to create a source distri- bution, and how to create a wheel.
+This lab is intended to give you a comfortable understanding of how to set up a project so that it is installable with pip, how to create a source distribution, and how to create a wheel.
 This is enough for you to be able to share your code locally with a small team.
-To share it further through PyPI, I’ll refer you to some other resources.
-Let’s see how it’s done.

 ### Creating an Installable Module